ttalexander2/pocket-pantry/README.md

 # Pocket Pantry

+Simple web app for managing grocery lists and recipes.

 The client is setup to run on web, android, ios, windows, osx, and linux.

 The client is built with [expo](docs.expo.io) and will be written in react native.